ElektraInitiative/libelektra/src/plugins/backend_odbc/README.md

 - TableName: Name of the table where the data is stored (default: "elektraKeys")
 - KeyNameColumnName: The name of the column where the keynames are stored (by default the first column in the table is used)
 - KeyStringColumnName: The name of the column where the key-values (strings) are stored (by default the second column in the table is used)
+- MetaTableName: The name of the table where the metadata is stored (default: metaKeys)
+- MetaTableKeyColName: The name of the column in the MetaTable where the FK to the table with the keys is stored.
+- MetaTableMetaKeyColName: The name of the column where the name of the metakeys is stored
+- MetaTableMetaValColName: The name of the column where the value of the metakeys is stored

 <!-- TODO [new_backend]: finish README -->